ifshizuku/nextjs-zh-docs/pages/docs/deployment.en.md

----
-description: Learn how to deploy your Next.js app to production, either managed or self-hosted.
----

 # Deployment

 Congratulations, you are ready to deploy your Next.js application to production.
 This document will show how to deploy either managed or self-hosted using the [Next.js Build API](#nextjs-build-api).